 The UCF Convocation Corporation and the UCF Stadium Corporation have a deficit net position of \$153,198,036 and \$42,435,037, respectively, as of June 30, 2019.
-These deficits are attributed to the transfer of buildings and building improvements to the University as a result of the August 2015, December 2015, and July 2018 debt refunding's which terminated the ground leases between the UCF Convocation Corporation and the University, and the UCF Stadium Corporation and the University.
-The Corporations' debts related to the refunding were previously included as a component of the Net Investment in Capital Assets net position but are now included as component of unrestricted net position on their stand-alone financial statements.
-The University has reclassified the amounts to Net Investment in Capital Assets in the Statement of Net Position.
-As the UCF Convocation Corporation and the UCF Stadium Corporation continue to reduce its outstanding long-term debt obligations, the deficit net position will decrease.
+These deficits are attributed to the transfer of buildings and building improvements to the University as a result of the August 2015, December 2015, and July 2018 debt refundings which terminated the ground leases between the UCF Convocation Corporation and the University, and the UCF Stadium Corporation and the University.
+As the UCF Convocation Corporation and the UCF Stadium Corporation continue to reduce their outstanding long-term debt obligations, the deficit net position will decrease.